iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

 When an `invokedynamic` bytecode is executed in the interpreter, it does the following:

-* Make sure the the constant pool entry is resolved (see above)
+* Resolve the constant pool entry if necessary (see above)
 * Fetch the `adapter` and `appendix`  from the ConstantPoolCacheEntry
 * If `appendix` is not null, push it to the stack as a trailing parameter
 * Call the `adapter` method